-Eden is a psychotherapist and yoga instructor.
+Eden is a psychotherapist, yoga instructor and clinical supervisor at Wildflower.
 Eden earned her Bachelor’s degree from Knox College and a Master’s degree in Clinical Social Work from the University of Chicago School of Social Service Administration.
 She has extensive training in Trauma Sensitive Yoga Therapy and Yoga Informed Psychotherapy as well as third wave approaches, including DBT, ACT, and RO-DBT.
 Read Eden’s full bio here.

 What inspired you to pursue a career as a psychotherapist?